-2.7 Threats
+5. Threats

-Specify the nature, intensity and extent of threats (e.g. habitat loss and/or degradation; exploitation; effects of introduced species, competitors, pathogens, parasites, predators, hybridization and the effects of toxins and pollutants; etc), if possible with information from at least three points in time, and give the basis for future projections.
+Specify the nature, intensity and relative importance of threats (e.g. habitat loss and/or degradation; over-exploitation; effects of introduced species, competitors, pathogens, parasites, predators, hybridization, toxins and pollutants; etc.).
+Discuss in particular the relative importance of exploitation for international trade as a threat to the species in question.

-3. Utilization and trade
+6. Utilization and Trade

-3.1 National utilization
+6.1 National utilization